-Brad Schutz is excited to be teaching at Rose Park Primary School in Room 20 this year.
-This is his first teaching contract which sees him achieve a long-term career goal.
-Over the last 10 years he has been employed at Burnside Primary School undertaking management roles within After School Sports, SAPSASA, Whole School Sporting events and site Facilities.
+Brad Schutz is excited to be teaching at Rose Park Primary School in Room 20 again this year.
+This is his second year teaching and last year he secured permanency within the department in his graduate year, which saw Brad achieve a long-term career goal.
+In the 10 years prior to 2018 Brad was employed at Burnside Primary School undertaking roles at a management level within After School Sports, SAPSASA, Whole School Sporting events and site Facilities.

 Outside of School, Brad competes as a professional runner with the South Australian Athletic League!